vbalaut/barclays-assignment/readme.md

 ## (Coding Question) Bank Balance Sheet Application
 Code Assumption
 ```
+ - Class which is implementing requirement is BalancesheetApplicationTests.java

  - Code is not thread safe

  - Not 100% test coverage.
 I would prefer tdd approach but due to time constraints need to change the approach